There are many ways to describe the Golden Gate Bridge. Here's one that might not spring to mind: another municipal bond success story.

 - Three-fifths by investors over the age of 65.

-- Roughly 40% of muni bond interest is paid to households with income of less than $200,000.
+- Roughly 40% of muni bond interest is paid to households with an income of less than $200,000.

-- About 25% of bonds are owned by businesses, primarily property and casualty and life insurance companies,
+- About 25% of bonds are owned by businesses, primarily property and casualty and life insurance companies, but also banks.

 Investors seeking to generate tax-free income from a stable investment with a three to five-year and longer time horizon may want to take a look at municipal bonds.
 Expect muni bonds and the talk of infrastructure to be in the news as the new Biden Administration is expected to positively impact the municipal bond market.
 In addition, investor anticipation of the Biden Administration pushing taxes higher (more likely a 2022 event) increases the value of the tax exemption and municipal bond demand.